 Qualified Mediator (Q.Med)

-The designation assists the mediator by providing a nationally recognized credential to show that the mediator has met nationally and regionally set minimum standards for training and/or experience as a mediator.
+The designation assists the mediator by providing a nationally recognized credential to show that the mediator has met the nationally and regionally set minimum standards for training and/or experience as a mediator.

 The Application for the Qualified Mediator Designation is available from your Regional Affiliate.
 If your Regional Affiliate does not have a customized application form and directs you to ADRIC, a generic form is available for use here.